MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-why-random-programs-may-crash-if-you-request-too-much-memory.md

 Since `sizeof(size_t)` is 8 on my computer, I can use my 24 GB of RAM up by defining `SIZE` to be 3 billion, since 8 * 3 = 24.

+With [htop](https://en.wikipedia.org/wiki/Htop) I can see the amount of memory used climb in real-time:

+TODO: insert gif of RAM filling up, then swap filling up, and then htop hanging.

 With `malloc()`:

 ```c